pmainguet/udemy-courses/Javascript/README.md

             -----------------------------
             Global execution context: John, first, second

-* an execution context is removed from the top of the execution context when the function returns
+* an execution context is removed from the top of the execution stack when the function returns
 * Content of Execuction Context Object

-            EXEC CONTEXT OBJECT (generated when new function)
+            EXECUTION CONTEXT OBJECT (generated when new function)
              --- VARIABLE OBJECT (function parameters, function declaration) ---
              --- SCOPE CHAIN (current variable objects + variable object of its parents) ---
              --- "this" variable ---